cjoy/cs9321/notes/1_data-services.md

   - can be queried and indexed

 ## No-SQL Models
-- greater scalability - very large data-sets or high write throughput
+- greater scalability - very large datasets or high write throughput
 - need for more expressive and dynamic data model
 - doesn't require a fixed table schema nor do they use concept of joins
 - most offerings relax ACID properties